Fenugreek Leaves – Nutrition, Benefits, Side Effects and Precaution

 Vitamin and Minerals

 Fenugreek leaves contain minerals in reasonable quantities.
-They also have reasonable amounts of vitamin A, C and B.
+They also have reasonable amounts of vitamins A, C and B.

 Fenugreek leaves are herbs with extensive medicinal properties.
 They specifically contain anti-diabetic and anti-carcinogenic qualities.
 Their usage has been noteworthy in traditional and alternative medicine for ages.
 They improve digestion, skin, heart health and hair health.
 They also have antioxidant and anti-inflammatory properties.